-Our studies are structured around the conception of privacy as contextual integrity.
-Readers unfamiliar with contextual integrity may find fuller accounts useful, however, it should be possible to grasp key findings without doing so.
-The scenarios we have developed for testing respondents responses are situated in intuitively recognizable social domains through social rolls and attributes that are typical of these respective domains.
-Further, in certain of the test-conditions, to trigger respondents' evaluations, or contextual expectations, the scenarios refer to the purposes served by the information flows in question.
+Our studies are structured around the conception of privacy as CI .
+Readers unfamiliar with CI may find fuller accounts86 useful, however, it should be

+86 Nissenbaum, Helen.
+Privacy in context: Technology, policy, and the integrity of Social Life.
+Stanford, CA: Stanford Law Books, 2010.
+Martin, Kirsten, and Helen Nissenbaum.
+"Privacy interests in public possible to grasp key findings without consulting other sources .
+The scenarios we have developed for testing respondents' answers are situated in intuitively recognizable social domains through social role s and attributes that are typical of these respective domains.
+Further, in certain of the test conditions, to trigger respondents' evaluations, or contextual expectations, the scenarios refer to the purposes served by the information flows in question.
 In the latter, we ascertain users' assessment of appropriateness of data flows according to contextual functions, purposes, and values either served or disserved by them.